-I went through a really painful experience of letting go of my concept of prayer, meditation, connecting to the divine.
+I went through a really painful experience of letting go of my concepts of prayer, meditation, and connecting to the divine.
 It was really painful.
-I felt like I was letting go a huge part of my life.
-This must be such an normal part of the process, that we have all of these ideas and concepts that, for me, have given me a sense of being taken care of or having some comprehension that there is a reason, and it's comforting.
+I felt like I was letting go of a huge part of my life.
+This must be such a normal part of the process.
+We have all of these ideas and concepts.
+For me, they have been comforting and have given me a sense of being taken care of, or having some comprehension that there is a reason.

-That's why what you are doing here is not for everyone.
-It's very mature to want to actually know what is true.
-We can only see for ourselves, now.
-Now is where freedom is.
-Most people are too afraid to lose the known of their beliefs and the sense of security they seem to offer.
-To stop believing in a perfected future, which includes—enlightenment, Heaven, Nirvana, etc. These beliefs are almost always to do with escape and fear of some sort.
+That’s why what you are doing is not for everyone.
+It’s very mature to want to actually know what is true.
+We can only know for ourselves, now.
+Now, is where freedom is.
+Most people are too afraid to lose that sense of security of the known that their beliefs offer.
+They are not ready to stop believing in a perfected future, which includes enlightenment, Heaven, Nirvana, etc. These beliefs almost always have to do with an escape of some sort.
 I understand that, of course.
-No one wants to not feel good.
+No one wants to feel bad.
 So, those beliefs may offer comfort in the midst of unpleasant experiences.

 But you can still have fun with it, right?

 Just be honest.
-Is it fun or is there a belief there, based on a need for security or comfort?
+Is it fun or is there a belief there?
 You have to see for yourself.
-You can say it is just fun, but still be secretly harboring some hope that it is true.
+You can say it is just fun, but still be secretly harboring some hope that it is true, or seeking comfort there.
 Only you know that.
-But there is nothing for you to do anyway.
-Just by having holidays and a shift of knowing and coming to know something that is essentially true here and now this has happened for you.
+But, there is nothing for you to do.
+Just by having holidays, a shift of knowing has happened for you.
+And you are coming to know something that is essentially true, here and now.
 By knowing this, those beliefs have been put into question and can be finished.
-You didn't do that, or even let go of it, knowing truth started it and knowing truth will end it.
-So just keep knowing what is true and whatever goes that is not true will go, without you needing to let go, or do anything at all.
+You didn’t do that.
+You didn’t even let go of it.
+Knowing truth started it and knowing truth will end it.
+Just keep knowing what is true and whatever is not true will go, without you needing to let go, or do anything at all.